thuatnd-rk/deep-learning-english/backend/README.md

 docker run -p 3001:3001 --env-file .env deep-learning-english-backend
 ```

-## Deployment

-The backend is designed to run on ECS Fargate.
-See Terraform configuration for deployment setup.
+**Note**: Production deployment uses AWS Lambda, not Docker containers.
+The Dockerfile is provided for convenience in local development and testing scenarios.